Parenting Advice: Supporting Children With Behavior Related To ADHD

 Medically reviewed by April Justice, LICSW

-As the parent or guardian of a child with attention deficit hyperactivity disorder (ADHD), you may already know your child may present with unique problem behaviors and needs.
-While most kids experience inattentiveness and hyperactivity at times, many kids with ADHD may act out, often losing their temper, refusing to follow rules or listen to authority figures.
-In fact, some of the most common disorders that cooccur in younger children with ADHD are oppositional defiant disorder (ODD) and conduct disorder.
+As the parent or guardian of a child with attention-deficit/hyperactivity disorder (ADHD), you likely already know your child may present with unique problem behaviors and needs.
+While most kids experience inattentiveness and hyperactivity at times, many kids with ADHD struggle with frequently acting out, losing their temper, and refusing to follow rules or listen to authority figures.
+In fact, some of the most common disorders that co-occur in younger children with ADHD are oppositional defiant disorder (ODD) and conduct disorder.

 Finding the balance between compassion for their mental health condition and the need to maintain rules and structure in your home can be difficult.
-However, with the correct support and education, your child can have the best possible experience.
+However, with the correct support and education, you and your family can likely find a balance that works for you.
 Read on to learn about how therapy can help your child develop coping skills, and various scientifically supported strategies you can use to better relate to your child.

 iStock